Futhememe/nubank-web/README.md

  ​Open [​http://localhost:3000​](http://localhost:3000) with your browser to see the result.

- ​##​ ​🚀 Technologies
+ ##🚀 Technologies

- ​Technologies used in this project:
+ Technologies used in this project:

  - [Next.js](https://nextjs.org/)
  - [React](https://reactjs.org)